-Collaboration is central to strengthening that approach, so editors from the three publications gather by video conference each Friday to discuss coverage plans and how each organization's journalism can contribute.
+Collaboration is central to strengthening that approach, so editors from the three publications gather regularly to discuss coverage plans and how each organization's journalism can contribute.
 Coverage produced in 2019 featured such overarching themes as religious organizations that face institutional change, the role of religion in conflicts around the world, and the religious and spiritual experiences of ordinary people.